shog-ai/shoggoth/README.txt

 SHOGGOTH
 ===============================================================================

-Shoggoth is a peer-to-peer, anonymous network for publishing and distributing open-source Artificial Intelligence (AI).
+Shoggoth is a peer-to-peer network for publishing and distributing open-source Artificial Intelligence (AI).

 To join the Shoggoth network, there is no registration or approval process.
 Nodes and clients operate anonymously with identifiers decoupled from real-world identities.